moritzrose/holiday_island/README.md

 - the current height maps are too "noisy" meaning there are not enough flat areas to build on
 - one thing to keep in mind is, that there must not be any jumps > 1 vertically or horizontally, since the original tiles do not support that
-- I do not know yet if I want the maps to always start on level 0 on the edges, or maybe higher.
-It looks like a bowl if the map starts at 3 on the edges and instantly goes lower, so I got to figure that out

 ### scrolling